whoisdinanath/electrocord/README.md

 ## Usage

 After successfully starting the server, open your preferred web browser and go to `http://localhost:5000` or the port you set in `.env`.
 From here, you can register a new account or log in with an existing one to explore all the features Electrocord has to offer.
+All the API endpoints are available at respective routes, and you can access them using tools like Postman or Insomnia.

+## Issues Encountered

+- **No ORM Allowed**: The project required us to use raw SQL queries instead of an ORM, which made the database operations more complex and time-consuming.
+- **Real-Time Communication**: Implementing real-time chat functionality using WebSockets was challenging due to the need for efficient message handling and synchronization.
+- **User Authentication**: Ensuring secure user authentication and session management was crucial to protect user data and privacy.
+- **Short Timeframe**: Developing a feature-rich communication platform within a limited timeframe required careful planning and prioritization of tasks.

 ## Contributing